linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

   jitter ratio used for [probation backoffs](#probation-and-backoffs).
 This is a floating-point number, and must be between 0.0 and 100.0.
 If this annotation is not present, the default value is 0.5.

+[^1]: The part of the proxy which handles connections from within the pod to the
+    rest of the cluster.

 [circuit-breaker]: https://www.martinfowler.com/bliki/CircuitBreaker.html
 [exp-backoff]: